82deutschmark/Spy-Story1/README.md

   - Always ensure the frontend expectations match the backend API response structure
   - When debugging API interactions, check both the server-side response format and the client-side parsing logic
   - The "reroll character" feature was breaking because the client code expected a nested structure (`data.character`) while the API returned a flat structure with character properties directly in the root object

+- **ES6 Module Architecture Best Practices**:
+  - **Export Consistency**: Always use consistent export syntax (either default or named exports) in ES6 modules
+  - **DOM Element Access**: Add null checks before accessing DOM elements in modules to prevent "Cannot set properties of null" errors
+  - **Module Loading**: Implement robust module loading with try/catch blocks to handle import failures gracefully
+  - **Module Initialization**: Structure module initialization to accommodate missing DOM elements when a module might be used across different pages
+  - **Conditional Module Loading**: Use conditional checks to only initialize modules when needed elements are present in the DOM

 ## Credits